GimmickNG/pycopy-modbus/docs/USAGE.md

 ### Input registers

 Input registers can hold values between `0` and `65535`.
-If supported by the client device, data can be marked as signed values to represent `-32768` through `32767`.
+If supported by the server device, data can be marked as signed values to represent `-32768` through `32767`.
 Unlike [holding registers](USAGE.md#holding-registers), input registers cannot be set.